Eligibility requirements to begin the Pathway program:

 The priority deadline to apply for fall enrollment is April 1.

-A student is program-ready for Pathway to Purdue program when Ivy Tech’s requirements (as determined by PSAT/SAT, ACT, ACCUPLACER, or previous college coursework) are met to waive Academic Skills Achievement (ASA) courses in reading and writing, and has a math score of 520+ in SAT or 24+ in ACT or 70+ in ACCUPLACER Elem Algebra.
+A student is program-ready for Pathway to Purdue program when Ivy Tech’s requirements (as determined by PSAT/SAT, ACT, ACCUPLACER, or previous college coursework) are met to waive Academic Skills Achievement (ASA) courses in reading, writing, and math.
+The student must be placed into English Composition (ENGL111) for reading and writing, and MATH100 (Intermediate Algebra) or higher for math.
+Placement scores can be reviewed at http://www.ivytech.edu/assessment/placement-scores.html and ACCUPLACER course placement at http://www.ivytech.edu/assessment/placement-test.html

 For continued eligibility, the student will: